 Jay Smith is a partner in the Washington office.
 He joined the firm after several years as a professor of political science and international affairs, during which he specialized in international trade policy and international dispute settlement.
 His practice in the International and Litigation groups draws on this academic and policy experience.

-He is currently helping clients develop and implement strategies to mitigate supply chain risks arising from U.S. trade actions, such as product exclusions from the restrictions on imported steel and aluminum imposed under Section 232.
+He is currently helping clients develop and implement strategies to mitigate supply chain risks arising from U.S. trade actions.
 In addition, Jay regularly represents respondents in U.S. trade remedy proceedings and related litigation, helping to secure a number of negative injury determinations at the ITC in recent years.
-Jay also advises clients on the negotiation and enforcement of international treaty commitments under the WTO, bilateral and regional trade agreements such as the USMCA, and other international fora—including the ongoing Indo-Pacific Economic Framework negotiations.
+Jay also advises clients on the negotiation and enforcement of international treaty commitments under the WTO, bilateral and regional trade agreements such as the USMCA, and other international fora.
 Much of his policy work is at the intersection of trade and other areas, such as intellectual property, the environment, or labor rights.

 Photo of Christopher Adams Christopher Adams

-Christopher Adams advises clients on matters involving China and the region.
+Christopher Adams leads the firm’s China-related public policy, international trade, and geopolitical risk work.
 A non-lawyer, Chris served as the Senior Coordinator for China Affairs at the Treasury Department.
-He coordinated China policy issues across the U.S. government, led negotiations with China on a broad range…
+He coordinated China policy issues across the U.S. government, led negotiations with China on…

 Chris assisted companies with market access issues as a commercial officer in the U.S. Foreign Commercial Service in Beijing and Taipei, from 1993 to 2001.
 Before joining the Commerce Department, Chris managed media relations and information programs with the American Institute in Taiwan and directed business advisory services at a private trade association in Washington, DC.